JE6HBC/arduino-RX8900/README.md

 # copyright
 All right reserved by Yuki Koyama.

-Based source contribution from Akizuki Denshi, JAPAN.
+Based on sample code by Akizuki Denshi, JAPAN.